just-the-docs/just-the-docs/citygmlsupport/citygml3support.md

 ## Extra features (not in CityGML)

   1. CityJSON has built-in support for the metadata of a dataset (and is ISO 19115-compliant), while, surprisingly, CityGML does not offer that possibility.
-  2. CityJSON supports the so-called ["TU Delft LoDs"](https://3d.bk.tudelft.nl/lod), which refine and improve the 5 LoDs in CityGML (only for buildings).
+  1. CityJSON supports the so-called ["TU Delft LoDs"](https://3d.bk.tudelft.nl/lod), which refine and improve the 5 LoDs in CityGML (only for buildings).
+  1. CityJSON addresses the issue of very large files, and how to stream them.

 ## Conversion CityJSON files <-> XML-encoded CityGML files